Frank Calder (politician)

 Frank Arthur Calder, OC OBC (August 3, 1915 – November 4, 2006) was a Nisga'a politician in Canada.

 Born in Nass Harbour, British Columbia, Calder was the first indigenous person to graduate from the Anglican Theological College of the University of British Columbia.
-Mr. Calder was an hereditary chief of the House of Wisinxbiltkw from the Killerwhale Tribe.
-He died November 4, 2006 at an assisted-living home in Victoria from the effects of cancer and recent abdominal surgery.
+Calder was a hereditary chief of the House of Wisinxbiltkw from the Killerwhale Tribe.
+He died November 4, 2006, at an assisted-living home in Victoria from the effects of cancer and recent abdominal surgery.